OSB Group PLC Executes Share Buyback to Enhance Shareholder Value - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-OSB Group PLC announced the repurchase of 184,789 of its ordinary shares on October 21, 2025, as part of its ongoing share buyback program.
-The repurchased shares will be canceled, reducing the total number of shares in issue to 358,718,782, which could potentially enhance shareholder value by increasing earnings per share.
+OSB Group PLC announced the repurchase of 41,553 of its ordinary shares as part of its ongoing share buyback program.
+This transaction, executed through Citigroup Global Markets Limited, reduces the total number of shares in issue to 364,683,972, potentially enhancing shareholder value by increasing earnings per share.

 Spark’s Take on GB:OSB Stock